by Frank Jefferson

 By far, the easiest of these actions?
 Discredit the person.
 You only need to look as far as any political campaign to see this method in action.
 Humans are far more fallible than ideas, so it takes minimal effort to discredit the human behind them.
 Although effective in relieving your own cognitive dissonance, ascribing to this technique will not allow anything more than minimal growth, if that.

 The middle of the road as it pertains to difficulty in relieving cognitive dissonance?
 To discredit the idea.
 In order to accomplish this, you need to dissect the argument in opposition to your beliefs and you need to dissect your own beliefs as well.
 You then need to use logic (no small feat, especially for some of us) to dismantle the opposing argument and prove your own belief to be superior.
 As I said, it’s much easier to discredit the person, but by discrediting the idea you allow yourself the opportunity for growth.
 And in the end, become more confident in your own beliefs should your efforts be successful.

-Here is what I have come up with after my own period of introspection in regards to Look at Me, I Went to War.
+Here is what I have come up with after my own period of introspection in regard to Look at Me, I Went to War.
 I believe veterans should be proud of their service and don’t believe that we should simply keep our mouths shut about it.
 Conversely, we also don’t need to tell every single person that we pass on the street how awesome we are because we served.
 It was just that — a service.
 It was a duty.
 We did what needed to be done because it needed doing.